moiseevigor/moiseevigor.github.io/_posts/2018-02-13-compile-opencv-in-one-line.markdown

     python3-tk
 ```

-And here is the shothand command to run in the shell
+And here is the shorthand command to run in the shell

 ```bash
 git clone https://github.com/opencv/opencv.git; \